sachamasry/klepsidra/README.md

   - Esc keypress closes tag choices
   - Provide visual UI to close tag choices, if desired, like a select control
   - Provide ability to set new tag colour when creating freeform tag in live component
+  - Provide way to display all tags in dropdown, relieving the need for guesswork and tag duplication
   - Add foreground colour field to tags
   - Document tag selector live component
 - Look into default `timestamps()` fields; it appears that datetime stamps are in UTC, where local timezone may be preferable